oziesiek/JS-Ethical-Hacking/README.md

     🍪 Stealer - Steal cookies from websites and send them to a remote server 🚀 Exploit Server - Speedy and reliable Node.js server for logging cookies and other data sent via POST requests.
     🖱️ Keylogger - simple keylogger that captures keystrokes and sends them to a specified server endpoint.
+    🖼️ Steganography - This tool enables users to append text data to image files using steganography techniques.

 Usage